 Explore the Lynden Sculpture Garden and discover unique experience of art in nature through its collection of more than 50 monumental sculptures sited across 40 acres of park, lake and woodland.

 8200 W. County Line Rd., Mequon, WI 53097

 Over six miles of trails across 510 acres of forests, wetlands, prairies, and agricultural fields.
-Check out the Kids Craft Corner on their website before your visit for ideas to extend your visit back home with you!
+Check out their family friendly events on their website before your visit to get the most out of your visit!

 Retzer Nature Center

 S14 W28167 Madison St., Waukesha, WI 53188